Juan Ramón de la Fuente

-Juan Ramón de la Fuente Ramírez (born 5 September 1951 in Mexico City) is a Mexican psychiatrist, academician and politician who has served as the secretary of foreign affairs since 2024 in the cabinet of Claudia Sheinbaum.
+Juan Ramón de la Fuente Ramírez (born 5 September 1951) is a Mexican psychiatrist, academician and politician who has served as the secretary of foreign affairs from 2024 until his resignation in 2026 during the presidency of Claudia Sheinbaum.
 He previously served as secretary of health in the cabinet of President Ernesto Zedillo (1994–1999) and as rector of the National Autonomous University of Mexico (UNAM) from 1999 to 2007.
-He is a professor emeritus of Psychiatry at National Autonomous University of Mexico (UNAM) and Chairs the Board of the Aspen Institute Mexico.
+He is a professor emeritus of Psychiatry at National Autonomous University of Mexico (UNAM) and chairs the foard of the Aspen Institute Mexico.
 From 18 February 2019 to 13 September 2023 he served as the permanent representative of Mexico to the United Nations.

 Education

-De la Fuente graduated from Medical School of Medicine from the National Autonomous University in 1976 and trained in Psychiatry at the Mayo Clinic in Rochester, Minnesota, United States.
-When he returned to Mexico he founded the Clinical Research Unit of the Mexican Institute of Psychiatry and joined the Faculty of UNAM's School of Medicine, where he was appointed Dean in 1991.
-In 1995 he was also elected President of the Mexican Academy of Sciences and a few years later he was appointed Secretary of Health by President Zedillo.
-In 1999, he resigned his cabinet post to be appointed Rector of the National Autonomous University of Mexico and in 2003 he was reappointed for a second term.
-In 2008 he was elected President of the International Association of Universities at UNESCO and was called by Ban Ki-moon to be member of the Council of the United Nations University in Tokyo.
-He sits in several boards in México and abroad, such as El Universal, an influential newspaper in Mexico City.
-Also, in 2008 he was elected as President of the International Association of Universities.
+Born in Mexico City in 1951, de la Fuente graduated from the School of Medicine of the National Autonomous University in 1976 and trained in psychiatry at the Mayo Clinic in Rochester, Minnesota, United States.
+When he returned to Mexico he founded the Clinical Research Unit of the Mexican Institute of Psychiatry and joined the Faculty of UNAM's School of Medicine, where he was appointed dean in 1991.
+In 1995 he was also elected president of the Mexican Academy of Sciences and a few years later he was appointed secretary of health by President Zedillo.
+In 1999, he resigned his cabinet post to be appointed rector of the UNAM and in 2003 he was reappointed for a second term.
+In 2008 he was elected president of the International Association of Universities at UNESCO and was called by Ban Ki-moon to be member of the Council of the United Nations University in Tokyo.
+He sits on several boards in Mexico and abroad, such as El Universal, an influential newspaper in Mexico City.
+Also, in 2008 he was elected president of the International Association of Universities.